ph0ngp/linglook/notes.md

   - FlatFileDatabaseLoader is the wrapper around flatFileDatabase.
     - it holds a lang field.
 When the dictLang change, it will dump the current lang and current flat file database and adopt the new lang.
 Then on the next load (await fallbackDatabaseLoader.database; when its loadState is 'unload' will load the new flat file database) it will load the new flat file database of the new lang.
 - to enable enable puck context menu, uncomment related code and add permssion "contextMenus" in manifest.json
+- to release:
+  - bump version code by `pnpm version patch/minor/major`
+  - for non-apple platforms: `BUGSNAG_API_KEY=XXX ./scripts/build-assets.sh`, then use the zip files under `release-assets` folder
+  - for apple xcode:
+    - `pnpm build:safari`
+    - in Xcode: choose target ios -> any ios device (similarly, target mac -> any mac device); product -> archive -> distribute app to app store connect, then publish using app store connect account
 - pnpm commands:
   - pnpm check-keys: check for missing/extra keys and if passed, to see important keys
     - currently in \_locales/ dir we hold a lot of unused keys from 10ten.
 So it's neccessary to just look through the important keys.